Top local movers for St. Paul to Las Vegas moves

 - Las Vegas’s population is about 112% greater than St. Paul.

-- Las Vegas's public transportation has a score of 5 out of 10 versus St. Paul's higher score of 8.
+- Las Vegas’s public transportation score of 5 out of 10 is lower than St. Paul’s score of 8.

 - Las Vegas is more walkable than St. Paul with a score of 93 out of 100 vs St. Paul’s 60 out of 100.

-- Both Las Vegas and St. Paul have the same bike-friendliness score of 64 out of 100, meaning Las Vegas is about as safe for cyclists as St. Paul.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Las Vegas and St. Paul have similar bike-friendliness scores (64 vs 64), meaning Las Vegas is about as safe for cyclists as St. Paul.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Las Vegas’s crime rate is higher than St. Paul with a score of 55.8 compared to St. Paul’s 50.86.
 This means that Las Vegas neighborhoods are safer than 55.8% of all U.S. neighborhoods, and St. Paul neighborhoods are safer than 50.86%.